Grant-Archibald-MS/powerfuldev-testing/learning/03-running-your-first-test.md

 ## Summary

-In this section, you learned how to set up the necessary components to run your first automated test using Power Platform.
-You explored the prerequisites, including cloning the repository, installing PowerShell, .NET 8.0 SDK, and Power Platform Command Line Tools.

-Additionally, you learned how to configure the sample settings and run a simple test by clicking a button in a Canvas App.
+In this section, you learned how to set up the necessary components to run your first automated test using configuration for the sample settings and running a simple test by clicking a button in a Canvas App.
 By following these steps, you are now equipped to explore automated testing in Power Platform.

 <a href="./04-looking-at-results" class="btn btn--primary">Looking at results</a>